 Human rights are an issue in traditional palm oil production.
 Palm oil production is integral to the economies of countries like Malaysia and Indonesia.
 Many people depend on it for their livelihoods.
 But sadly, the industry is riddled with human rights abuses, which absolutely should not be tolerated.

 It’s a dilemma that those of us wishing to provide effective natural products are facing, whilst being good stewards of the earth, and being sensitive to the needs of vulnerable populations.
 After thoroughly researching the pros and cons of both palm oil and its alternatives, we made the choice to use certified sustainable palm oil in our NO Soap.
-Let me explain what that certification means and why sustainable palm oil is different from traditionally sourced palm oil.
+Let me explain what certification means and why sustainable palm oil is different from traditionally sourced palm oil.

 The Roundtable On Sustainable Palm Oil